 The Four Most Important Lessons Every First-Time Dog Owner Must Know

 Hi there!!
 For anyone who is new to my blog, let me introduce the whole crew here.
 I’m Carson Presley, and I write the content behind Girls & Dogs, Oh My.
-I’m graduating college this May (err--sort-of, just not traditionally because of the Coronavirus).
+I graduated college this May (err--sort-of, just not traditionally because of the Coronavirus).

 I want to be able to share all of our journeys and dog mom lessons with you all--especially our mistakes--so that you all can have the best possible experiences.

-Every Monday I post new content with our latest adventure, traveling advice, dog mom tips and tricks.
-Sometimes I post more than just Mondays, so make sure to subscribe for updates!
-You might also get a rockin' discount as well :)
+Every Monday I post new content with our latest adventure, traveling advice, and dog mom tips and tricks.
+Sometimes I post more than just Mondays, so make sure to look out for the bonus content ;)

 I was so unprepared when I brought home my first pup so I want to share the most important things I wish I would have known before I brought Scout home!
 Let's begin.